KeerthiPeruka/Data-Management-Project/README.md

 ### 2. Running the Analysis Notebook
 Open and run each cell of the Jupyter Notebook linkedin_analysis.ipynb to observe the models and findings.

-## Demo Video
-For a more in-depth understanding of the content in this project, the demo video can be found at: